Trudeau cabinet minister resigns amid controversy

 On Monday, Trudeau said he had told Wilson-Raybould previously that any decision on the subject was hers alone.
 Trudeau also said her continued presence in the Cabinet should speak for itself.

-“Regardless of background, geography, or party affiliation, we must stand together for the values that Canada is built on,” Wilson-Raybould said in her resignation letter.
+“Regardless of background, geography, or party affiliation, we must stand together for the values that Canada is built on,” Wilson-Raybould said in her statement.

 The Globe and Mail’s report said Trudeau’s office pressured her to instruct the director of public prosecutions — as allowed by law — to negotiate a remediation agreement with SNC-Lavalin.